 – Corrective and Preventive Action:

 Corrective actions are useful in tracking conflicts effectively.
 For EHS systems it is useful in particular because it includes incidents and audits.
-For QMS, it includes nonconforming materials and calibration and maintenance.
+QMS includes nonconforming materials and calibration and maintenance.
 The EHSQ will effectively track the cost and cause of both systems and their common deviations while providing change through risk control.

 – Risk Assessment: